Interstate 65 in Alabama: Future

-Just a few miles north of I-22 will be the new interchange (exit 274), which will be Corridor X-1 and has been designated as Interstate 422.
+A few miles north of I-22 will be the new interchange (exit 274) between I-65 and I-422, which will be Corridor X-1 and has been designated as Interstate 422.
 This loop route will connect I-65 with I-59 northeast of Birmingham and I-20/I-59 southwest of Birmingham, and this will serve as an Interstate Highway bypass of Birmingham, augmenting the existing I-459, which already provides the southern loop of Birmingham.
 Construction of this interchange is still several years away, but right-of-way is in the process of being acquired to build I-422.
 I-65 will also be widened between exit 231 in Calera and exit 238 near Alabaster, which will include six bridges over rail tracks and two bridges.
 This project is expected to cost $300 million.

 In the Birmingham–Hoover vicinity, a plan to widen the Interstate from North Birmingham to Alabaster has been proposed.
 The project is to widen the Interstate by adding an HOV lane and keeping the original three lanes making it four lanes in each direction.
 This is planned to stretch to the Pelham area.
 From there, the Interstate will widen from two lanes each way to three lanes each way into the Helena–Alabaster area.